mpv-player/mpv/DOCS/man/en/vo.rst

 Available video output drivers are:

 ``xv`` (X11 only)
-    Uses the XVideo extension to enable hardware-accelerated playback.
+    Uses the XVideo extension to enable hardware-accelerated display.
 This is the most compatible VO on X, but may be low-quality, and has issues with OSD and subtitle display.
-    For information about what colorkey is used and how it is drawn, run mpv with the ``-v`` option and look out for the lines tagged with ``[xv common]`` at the beginning.

     ``adaptor=<number>``
         Select a specific XVideo adaptor (check xvinfo results).